osisoft/PI-Adapter/V1/Installation/Install the adapter.md

     You can change the installation folder or port number during setup.
 The default port number is 5590.

-4. Optional: Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a GET command to the following endpoint: `curl http://localhost:5590/api/v1/configuration`.
+4. Optional: Run the following curl command to verify the installation: `curl http://localhost:5590/api/v1/configuration`.

     If you receive an error, wait a few seconds and try the script again.
 If the installation was successful, a JSON copy of the default system configuration is returned